Truth Unveiled by Time

 Truth Unveiled by Time is a marble sculpture by Gian Lorenzo Bernini.
 It was executed between 1646 and 1652.
-The artist wanted to show Truth allegorically, as a naked young lady being unveiled by a figure of Time above her.
+The artist wanted to show Truth allegorically, as a naked young lady being unveiled by a Time figure above her.
 However, a figure of Time was never executed.
 Bernini managed to express his idea by adding the figure in 1665.

-After Death of Bernini
+After the Death of Bernini